keys-i/sdkman-cicd/README.md

 ## Modernization

 [Dependabot](.github/dependabot.yml) checks Actions and the Docker base image weekly.
-The project starts with a 2024-era baseline: Debian 12 and matching action versions.
-Builds fetch current Debian packages and SDKMAN, so they are not historical reproductions.
-Later checkpoints target dependency pinning, multi-platform validation, provenance, and SBOMs through 2025–2026.
+The Debian 12 base is pinned by digest.
+Builds still fetch current Debian packages and SDKMAN, so these tooling stages are not historical reproductions.
+Later checkpoints target Action and SDKMAN pinning, multi-platform validation, provenance, and SBOMs through 2025–2026.